Palantir Technologies (Palantir)

 Background

-Palantir Technologies was founded in May 2003 in Palo Alto, California, by Peter Thiel (the co-founder and former CEO of PayPal, who was at the time of Palantir's founding the principal early investor in Facebook and the founder of the Founders Fund venture-capital firm), Alex Karp (a German-trained philosopher with a doctorate from Goethe University Frankfurt), Joe Lonsdale (a Stanford undergraduate then working at Thiel's Clarium Capital), Stephen Cohen (also a Stanford undergraduate), and Nathan Gettings (a software engineer who had previously worked on PayPal's fraud-detection systems).1
+Palantir Technologies was founded on 6 May 2003 in Palo Alto, California, by Peter Thiel (the co-founder and former CEO of PayPal, who would subsequently become Facebook's first outside investor in August 2004 and found the Founders Fund venture-capital firm in 2005), Alex Karp (a German-trained philosopher with a doctorate from Goethe University Frankfurt), Joe Lonsdale (a Stanford undergraduate then working at Thiel's Clarium Capital), Stephen Cohen (also a Stanford undergraduate), and Nathan Gettings (a software engineer who had previously worked on PayPal's fraud-detection systems).1

 The company's founding institutional thesis was the application to intelligence and law-enforcement work of the data-integration patterns that had been developed at PayPal in the 2000–2002 period for the detection of credit-card fraud across structurally heterogeneous data sources.
 The PayPal precedent had established that an analytical platform capable of unifying transactional, identity, behavioural, and graph-relational data across substantially heterogeneous source systems could detect fraud patterns invisible to any single source-system analyst; Palantir's founding insight was that the same architectural pattern was applicable to terrorism, narcotics, and broader national-security analytical work.2

-The company received approximately $30 million in founding capital across 2003–2005, with the substantial majority of the early funding coming from Thiel personally and from his Founders Fund vehicle.
-The first external institutional investor was the Central Intelligence Agency's In-Q-Tel — the agency's strategic-investment fund — which made a Series A investment of approximately $2 million in 2005.
+The company received approximately $30 million in founding capital across 2003–2005, with the substantial majority of the early funding coming from Thiel personally and (from 2005 onward) from his Founders Fund vehicle.
+The first external institutional investor was the Central Intelligence Agency's In-Q-Tel — the agency's strategic-investment fund — which made a pre-Series-A strategic investment of approximately $2 million in 2005 (the formal Series A, a $7.5 million round led by Oakhouse Partners, followed in June 2006).
 The In-Q-Tel investment was institutionally consequential beyond its modest financial scale: the Work Program component of the investment introduced the company to the CIA's Counterterrorism Mission Center, which became the company's first IC customer and the operational reference site that the company's subsequent expansion across the IC was substantially built around.3

 Principal product lines